Debasish-87/Debasish-87/README.md

 **SDET  ·  Quality Engineer  ·  Quality Intelligence Specialist**

-I design **Quality Intelligence systems**, not just test automation.
-My work turns **UI, API, and CI/CD test execution into release-critical insights** for cloud-native platforms.
+I design Quality Intelligence systems that transform UI, API, and CI/CD test execution into release-critical insights for cloud-native platforms.
 > Quality is engineered as a system — not validated as a phase.

 ---